Basho Bench

 There are two additional files, that make the original basho_bench compatible with Antidote:

 The configuration file is given as a starting parameter to the basho_bench.
-The section for Configuration will cover how to configure the benchmark.
+The section for will cover how to configure the benchmark.
 The driver makes the workloads that were configured to be benchmarked for the specified targets.
-The section Driver will cover this in more detail.
+The section will cover this in more detail.

 The following two lines of the configuration file specify which Antidote nodes protocol buffer interfaces the basho_bench node should target.